Docs Thrive at Palm Springs Fest

 Meltzer's intent was to encourage critical thinking and to force audiences to consider that a documentary's protagonist might be an unreliable narrator.
 In one re-enactment, Meltzer pauses and rewinds the film as Darby re-creates a critical scene.
-"As audiences watch the film, I want them to go through the same process as I did making the film, and be left with uncertainties," he
+"As audiences watch the film, I want them to go through the same process as I did making the film, and be left with uncertainties," he explains.

 In his acceptance speech for the Schlesinger Award for Stolen Seas, which the jury lauded for its "rich moral dilemmas," Thymaya Payne implored audiences to "ask questions about places you don't know about, as they need our attention."